snowplow/snowplowanalytics.com/_posts/2018-08-15-snowplow-sql-runner-0.7.0-released/index.md

 <h2 id="consul-lock">4.
 Consul locking</h2>

-The `-consulLock` option can be used to allow for local playbooks to be run, while using Consul for locking.
+The `-consulOnlyForLock` option can be used to allow for local playbooks to be run, while using Consul for locking.

-SEE QUESTION FROM ALEX HERE: https://github.com/snowplow/sql-runner/issues/96#issuecomment-414084012

 <h2 id="other-changes">5.
 Other changes</h2>